Review—Star 80 (1980, dir. Bob Fosse)

 Carpenter also quotes an unnamed source who is apparently one of a gang called the “Rounder Crowd”: “‘He never touched [the drug trade],’ said one Rounder who knew him then.”
 Give me a break.

-Unbelievably, Carpenter wasn’t bounced out of the publishing industry after this piece of shit writing.
+Unbelievably, Carpenter wasn’t bounced out of the publishing industry after this piece of s*** writing.
 In fact, she won a Pulitzer Prize.
 Check out her Wiki page if you don’t believe me.

-However, Star 80 is an excellent, affecting film.
-For his last movie, writer/director Bob Fosse (All That Jazz, Cabaret) managed to turn a sensational story into a sympathetic portrait of both Stratten and even of Snider, without ever letting the latter off the hook.
+However, Star 80 is an affecting film.
+For his last movie, writer/director Bob Fosse (All That Jazz, Cabaret) turned a sensational story into a sympathetic portrait of both Stratten and even of Snider, without ever letting the latter off the hook.
 In Star 80, Snider has no back-story; with Roberts in the role, he doesn’t need one.

-While researching this story, I also dug up some interesting info on one of the photographers whose pics of Stratten attracted Hugh Hefner‘s attention.
-Vancouver photog Alex Waterhouse-Hayward wrote this blog post about Ken Honey, who was basically the Vancouver stringer for Playboy and helped discover Pamela Anderson and future Mrs. Hefner, Kimberley Conrad.
-In this blog post about Honey, you can see a photo of Stratten with Vancouver music potentate Bruce Allen (Bryan Adams‘ manager).
+While researching this story, I also dug up some interesting info on one of the photographers whose pics attracted Hugh Hefner‘s attention.
+Vancouver photog Alex Waterhouse-Hayward wrote this 2011 blog post about Ken Honey.
+Honey was basically the Vancouver stringer for Playboy and helped discover Pamela Anderson and future Mrs. Hefner, Kimberley Conrad.
+In Waterhouse-Hayward’s post, you can see a photo of Stratten with Vancouver music potentate Bruce Allen (Bryan Adams‘ manager).